allu0786ansari/User_Authentication-Django/README.md

 Secure Authentication: The system incorporates best practices in password management, such as hashed passwords and validation checks.
 MailGun: Used mailgun sandbox api to send email for verification.

+Demo project to learn about the user authentication in django as backend